Horses should have ample time on good quality pasture. The opportunity to graze and exercise:

-Safe, durable fencing should be used for pastures and paddocks to reduce the risk of self-trauma.
-Double fencing between paddocks minimizes transmission of contagious disease between horses.
+Safe, durable fencing should be used for pastures and paddocks to decrease the risk of self-trauma.
+Double fencing between paddocks minimizes transmission of infectious disease between horses.
 Overcrowding should be avoided.
-Overgrazed pastures, which result from overstocking, lead to extremes in ground conditions (eg, dust or mud), contribute to increased parasite burdens, and favor overgrowth of potentially toxic plants.
+Overgrazed pastures, which result from overstocking, lead to extremes in ground conditions (eg, dust or mud), contribute to increased parasite burdens, and favor overgrowth of weeds, some of which are potentially toxic plants.

-Horses grazing on pastures near water may be at increased risk of contracting certain diseases such as Potomac horse fever, caused by Neorickettsia risticii and disseminated by aquatic insects and snails (see Potomac Horse Fever).
-Pastures and paddocks should be kept free of standing or stagnant water to reduce the breeding grounds for mosquitoes carrying infectious equine viral pathogens, including West Nile virus and Eastern and Western equine encephalomyelitis viruses (see Equine Arboviral Encephalomyelitis).
+Horses grazing on pastures near water may be at increased risk of contracting certain diseases such as Potomac horse fever Potomac Horse Fever Potomac horse fever (PHF) is an acute enterocolitis syndrome producing mild colic, fever, and diarrhea in horses of all ages, as well as abortion in pregnant mares.
+The causative agent is Neorickettsia... read more , caused by Neorickettsia risticii and disseminated by aquatic insects and snails.
+Pastures and paddocks should be kept free of standing or stagnant water to decrease the breeding grounds for mosquitoes carrying infectious equine viral pathogens, including West Nile virus and Eastern and Western equine encephalomyelitis viruses Equine Arboviral Encephalomyelitis .